The Secrets We Keep

-The Secrets We Keep is a 2020 American thriller drama film directed by Yuval Adler, from a screenplay by Adler and Ryan Covington.
+The Secrets We Keep is a 2020 American thriller film directed by Yuval Adler and written by Adler and Ryan Covington.
 The film stars Noomi Rapace, Joel Kinnaman, and Chris Messina.

-The Secrets We Keep was released in the United States via a limited release on September 16, 2020, followed by video on demand release on October 16, 2020, by Bleecker Street.
+The Secrets We Keep was released theatrically in the United States via a limited release on September 16, 2020, followed by video on demand release on October 16, 2020, by Bleecker Street.